Alex Rich

 We perform a comprehensive study of subknots in minimal prime knot presentations through 15 crossings.
 We find among this set of 313,258 prime knot presentations, 99.83% contain a trefoil subknot and every knot contains either a trefoil subknot or a figure-eight subknot.

-Website source code from Jon Barron.
+Website design from Jon Barron.